IBM-Cloud/docs/services/BlockStorage/blockstorage_about.md

 # About {{site.data.keyword.blockstorageshort}}
 {: #about-block-storage}

-Last updated: 26 August 2016
+Last updated: 07 September 2016
 {: .last-updated}

-The IBM {{site.data.keyword.blockstorageshort}} service allows you to access persistent storage to a virtual server.
+The IBM {{site.data.keyword.blockstorageshort}} service allows you to attach persistent storage to a virtual server.
 To use the storage, you attach the block volumes to your virtual servers.
 The data in block storage volumes persists beyond the lifecycle of your virtual server.
 This means that you can detach the volumes from a server instance and reattach to another server instance, without any changes to your data. {{site.data.keyword.blockstorageshort}} uses OpenStack Cinder to manage the volume lifecycle.

 The storage is accessed on a block device that you can partition, format, and mount to, such as /dev/vdb.
 The data persists until you delete it.